 If you are hired to perform for a virtual event, create a contract as you would for any other gig.
 Start with LAUNCHPad’s Contract Template and consider the additional points below:

 Current students and recent alumni can connect with paid performance opportunities in the Baltimore/DC area through LAUNCHPad's referral service.
 Ideal candidates are strong, independent performers with excellent communication and high professionalism.
-Due to the pandemic, we are currently only posting virtual opportunities.

 Current Students: You must be recommended by your respective studio faculty and maintain an active professional website.
 Faculty can recommend students by sending an email to firstname.lastname@example.org.